 Think about it and make a plan

-Use Bordio to set recurring events or tasks to support your habit formation.
+Use Bordio’s digital to-do list to set recurring events or tasks to support your habit formation.
 Regular reminders will hold you accountable and help you power through the tough period when you don’t feel like exercising the new habit.
 You can have those repeating tasks in a different color so that you can differentiate them from your work and other commitments.

 It’s too easy to just say out loud: I will be exercising and get in the best shape of my life.
 But then what?
 According to gym statistics, then follows a few weeks of hard work that is abrupted in a couple of months and never resumed again.
 Sounds familiar?